IBM-Cloud/cloudmailer/README.md

 ![sample email](images/20210609_Sample_Email.png)

+See the blog post [A Serverless Function for Sending Emails on IBM Cloud](https://www.ibm.com/cloud/blog/a-serverless-function-for-sending-emails-on-ibm-cloud) for some background and more links.

 ## Deploy

 Use the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) and the [Cloud Functions plugin](https://cloud.ibm.com/docs/cli?topic=cloud-functions-cli-plugin-functions-cli) to deploy the action.
 Log in to IBM Cloud, [set the namespace](https://cloud.ibm.com/docs/cli?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_target) and then run: